 We can make a couple of interesting observations.
 The raw stick spectrum aligns quite well with the experiment, especially at the 360 nm peak.
-By applying the gaussian broadening and gradually increasing the Δ parameter, the close lying excitations start to merge and the calculated spectrum develops into the shape resembling the measured spectrum from $\Delta > 0.15$ eV.
-The $\Delta < 0.15$ eV values are shown in Fig. S2.
-It can be seen that eventually the spectrum becomes featureless as all the excitations are merged into a single band that has a maximum around 340 nm and a very long tail region.
-Note, that increasing Δ also provides a blueshift that is clearly visible at the 360 nm peak.
+By applying the gaussian broadening and gradually increasing the $\Delta$ parameter, the close lying excitations start to merge and the calculated spectrum develops into the shape resembling the measured spectrum from $\Delta > 0.12$ eV.
+A wider range of $\Delta$ values is shown in Fig. S2.
+It can be seen that eventually the spectrum becomes featureless as all the peaks are merged into a single band that has a maximum around 340 nm and a very long tail region.
+Note, that increasing $\Delta$ also provides a blueshift that is clearly visible at the 360 nm peak.
 It is due to the presence of additional excitations below 300 nm.
-Therefore, we conclude that Δ has an optimal value of 0.2 eV.
-This result is in line with the values (0.2-0.4 eV) often recommended to reproduce experimental line shapes from single-point calculations.^{7,37} It is important to note, however, that this empirical strategy to obtain optimal band widths can be followed only if experimental measurements are available.
+Therefore, we conclude that $\Delta$ has an optimal value of 0.14 eV when approximating the absorption spectra of Acr with the single-point approach.
+This result is in line with the values (0.2-0.4) eV) often recommended to reproduce experimental line shapes from single-point calculations.
+It is important to note, however, that this empirical strategy to obtain optimal band widths can be followed only if experimental measurements are available.